Trump Having Second Thoughts About That Concession Video

 “So that's it?
 It's over?” one QAnon fan tweeted at former Trump national security adviser Michael Flynn.
 “Has the towel just been thrown in and the hell with the rest of us?
 How do we pick up the shattered pieces and mend our families and friendships?”

-White nationalist Nick Fuentes was captured on a livestream breaking into the Capitol.
-After leaving Congress, Fuentes took to Twitter to request pardons for people who had invaded the capitol.
+White nationalist Nick Fuentes took to Twitter to request pardons for people who had invaded the capitol.
 But after Thursday’s video, Fuentes accused Trump of abandoning his supporters.

 “People were willing to die for this man and he just threw them all under the bus,” Fuentes complained on Twitter.